Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 Cosmetic Damage Dents, scratches ❌ Excluded

-Providers like American Home Shield advertise coverage for "all components and parts" of clothes washers, with their ShieldGold plan covering up to $2,000 per covered appliance and the ShieldPlatinum plan extending that to $4,000.
-Similarly, 2-10 Home Buyers Warranty covers up to $2,000 per covered appliance under their Pinnacle plan.
+In 2026, American Home Shield advertises coverage for "all components and parts" of clothes washers, with their ShieldGold plan covering up to $2,000 per covered appliance and the ShieldPlatinum plan extending that to $4,000 per covered appliance (within a $50,000 total agreement-term limit).
+First American Home Warranty currently leads the industry with appliance caps reaching up to $7,000 on its Premium plan, while Liberty Home Guard pays up to roughly $5,000 for most appliances it covers, including washing machines.

 Pincher's Pro Tip